 It sounds insanely corrupt, like blatant corruption, to the point where even Alex is trying to make it sound good.

-Like, he literally yells about it all the time, and so many of his completely manufactured complaints about the left have to do with fake free speech grievances, like the Purple Penguins affair.
+And so many of his completely manufactured complaints about the left have to do with fake free speech grievances, like the Purple Penguins affair.

 So I would have really considered him to be a free speech absolutist.

-Like, his fucking company is called Free Speech Systems.
+Like his fucking company is called Free Speech Systems.

 President Trump signed on that metaphysical dotted line and said as candidate Trump months before the election, Julian Assange, if you have him, release him.

-And Julian Assange wasn't a wimp.
+And Julian Assange wasn't a whim.

-And he released the criminal activities of the deep state wanting to cause race wars and bio wars and collapses and pure evil.
+Julian Assange pulled the trigger and he released the criminal activities of the deep state wanting to cause race wars and bio-wars and collapses and pure evil.

 And he did a hero's work.

-Julian Assange has spent years and years and years and years in solitary confinement where he's a gibbering person that can't even hardly talk at these hearings and President Trump sits there on the sidelines.
+And instead of being carried down Main Street in New York City in a ticker tape parade for delivering the shot down the Death Star reactor shaft, Julian Assange has spent years and years and years and years in solitary confinement where he's a gibbering person that can't even hardly talk at these hearings.

 But in the final equation, if he doesn't get Julian Assange out of prison and continues along with this fake extradition, then President Trump has joined all those cowardly globalists in the swamp and makes me want to throw up.